opacity/webinterface/src/components/agreement/terms-of-service.md

 > These Terms of Service will become effective as of the date when either of the following occur, and if both occur then whichever takes place first:

-> 9.1.1. when you first use the Site; or
+> 9.1.1.
+When you first use the Site; or

-> 9.1.2. when you submit your consent to these Terms of Service on the Platform after having placed a check inside the consent box and read and understood these Terms of Service.
+> 9.1.2.
+When you submit your consent to these Terms of Service on the Platform after having placed a check inside the consent box and read and understood these Terms of Service.

 > This policy was last modified on January 3, 2019.